To main content To navigation

 Workshop contents and objectives

 How do we craft more interesting and persuasive theories?
 While young scholars are taught increasingly sophisticated research methods, little attention is paid to how to construct good theories of important social phenomena.
-As a result, there tends to be a mismatch between very sophisticated research designs and the simple and often very common-sense theoretical explanations they are used to analyze.
+As a result, there tends to be a mismatch between very sophisticated research designs and the simple and often common-sense theoretical explanations they are used to analyze.
+However, compelling theories are required to get published in top research outlets.

-This hands-on workshop aims to teach participants how to become better at theorizing.
-Through practical exercises and with extensive interaction with the research projects of participants, the course will walk through the key stages in the theorization process.
-Theorization is an abductive process that involves a dialogue between empirics, existing theories, and emergent new theoretical explanations.
+Using your own research as the starting point, this hands-on workshop aims to teach participants methods for producing more compelling theories.
+Through practical exercises and interaction with your own research, the course goes through the key stages in the theorisation process.
+Theorisation is an iterative process that involves a dialogue between empirics, existing theories, and interesting theoretical explanations.
 In this course the focus will be on using within-case and cross-case comparative methods to develop better theories that both can provide explanations of both particular cases and more general patterns across cases.

 During the course, participants will apply their new skills to your own research to help craft even more interesting theoretical explanations of the phenomena you are interested in.
-On the completion of the course, participants will be equipped with the necessary skills to engage in better theorization.
+On the completion of the course, participants will be equipped with the necessary skills to engage in better theorisation using case study methods

 Workshop design